Continuing Education Activity

 An immunohistochemical study is frequently required to distinguish myxopapillary ependymoma from chondrosarcoma or chordoma.
 The tumor cells are often positive for S-100, GFAP, CD99, COX-2.
 However, they are negative for endomysial antibody (EMA).

 The clinical presentation of myxopapillary ependymomas is not specific and is similar to that of other intradural tumors located below the spinal cord in the region of the filum terminale.

 The symptoms related to this tumor are influenced by the size, the site of presentation, and the local extent of the tumor.
 Myxopapillary ependymomas are characterized by an indolent and slow clinical course.
 The majority of the patients experience symptoms for months to years before diagnosis and have a nonspecific presentation.

 Patients with myxopapillary ependymomas usually complain of radicular and back pain worsening during the night and in the lounging position.

 Other Symptoms of Myxopapillary Ependymoma

-Patients with myxopapillary ependymoma may complain of a motor, sensory, urinary, and gait abnormalities.
-Among the other symptoms of myxopapillary ependymoma, we can distinguish enlargement of the neural foramina scoliosis and scalloping of the vertebral body.
+Patients with myxopapillary ependymoma may complain of motor, sensory, urinary, and gait abnormalities.
+Among the other symptoms of myxopapillary ependymoma, enlargement of the neural foramina scoliosis and scalloping of the vertebral body can be distinguished.
 Sudden exacerbation of the symptoms with leg weakness and sphincter disturbances can occur secondary to hemorrhage.

 The best imaging modality for the diagnosis of myxopapillary ependymoma is magnetic resonance imaging (MRI) because of its superior soft-tissue contrast.
 Other imaging studies include plain radiograph and computed tomography (CT) scan.